hydropero/Documentation/SSH_AWS_Connect.md

 <img src="https://github.com/hydropero/Documentation/blob/main/Screenshots/AWS_SSH/Screen%20Shot%202023-02-04%20at%206.29.15%20PM.png?raw=true">
 <br>

-10. <code>cd ~/Downloads</code>
-Change the permissions on the key to be read-only, by running this command:
+10. Back in your terminal - change the permissions on the vockey.pem key to be read-only, by running this command:
 <code>chmod 400 labsuser.pem</code>
 <br>